How to Build a Merger Model

 - Determining the weighted average cost of capital (WACC)

-- Determining the terminal value of the business
+- Calculating the terminal value of the business

 Screenshot from CFI’s M&A Financial Modeling Course.

-Where company A acquires company B, the balance sheet items of company B will be added to the balance sheet of company A. Combining the two company’s financials will need adjustments that must be accounted for.
-Some of these adjustments may comprise the value of goodwill, the number of shares, cash equivalents, etc. This section is also where various types of synergies come into play.
+When company A acquires company B, the balance sheet items of company B will be added to the balance sheet of company A. Combining the two companies’ financials will require several accounting adjustments, such as determining the value of goodwill, value of stock shares, and options, and cash equivalents.
+This section is also where various types of synergies come into play.

 Key assumptions include: